Panopticon-Project/panopticon-admin/Theory_of_Change.md

 Outcome area | Outcome statement
 --- | ---
-Changes in political discourse |  Negative electronic capabilities being an election issue Changes in safety | 2
+Changes in political discourse |  Negative electronic capabilities being an election issue Changes in safety | Across society, digital literacy is improved.
+Groups are notified when they are being targetted.
-Changes in awareness |
+Changes in awareness | Society is aware of what institutionalised malicious parties are doing online

 #### Influence